<< Click to Display Table of Contents >> Navigation: Reference > Transforms > Num Format |

 oAutomatic: Make an intelligent guess for each column, based on the input data.
 This is usually the best choice.

-oUS/UK . (dot): Use .
+oUS/UK . (dot): Input number are US/UK style, with .
 (Dot) as the decimal separator.

 •Set Format to to the new number format (see below).